SolbitManager/Solbit-new/features.md

 > Reference 2.1

 **2.3.
 Code sample for address generation (private key and derived address)**
-> sanacoin-cli getnewaddress "account"
+> solbit-cli getnewaddress "account"
 > or
-> sanacoin-cli getaddressesbyaccount "account"
+> solbit-cli getaddressesbyaccount "account"
 > [ Not use private key or derived address ]